 Using a system that allows you to manage data and apply the correct rule sets for global jurisdictions can alleviate potential non-compliance issues and allow your teams to focus on client service instead of serving regulatory demands.
 Systems need to operate at the speed of business by being able to calculate the different permutations to use for matters dealing with firm independence, scope of services, risk assessment, personal independence, and more.

-In fact, because of the decades of working with the public accounting independence rule sets, the Kingland Platform is one of the few solutions in the world that can integrate and manage your data at scale for independence issues.
+In fact, because of the decades of working with the public accounting independence rule sets, Kingland provides one of the few solutions in the world that can integrate and manage your data at scale for independence issues.
 No more waiting.
 No more partial solutions.

 At Kingland, we take it a step further.
 Instead of looking at your data world from a relational structure, we decompose hierarchies into graph nodes.
 This allows us to optimize the computational problem of rules, entities, services, and more.

 That is just a start.
-Over 100 data integrity rules, built-in regulatory rules, and a flexible workflow to scale from small public accounting firms to the largest public accounting networks in the world.
-You can grow your business with regulatory confidence.
+With over 100 data integrity rules, built-in regulatory rules, and a flexible workflow to scale from small public accounting firms to the largest public accounting networks in the world, you can grow your business with regulatory confidence.

 These Stories on Public Accounting